themandalore/Photocoin/README.md

         address maker;// the placer of the order uint price;// The price in wei
     }
-    mapping(uint256 => Order) public orders;
+     //Maps a tokenId to a specific Order (owner/price) mapping(uint256 => Order) public orders;
     //Index telling where a specific tokenId is in the forSale array mapping(uint256 => uint256) forSaleIndex;
+     //Maps a tokenId to a specific Lease Order (owner/price) mapping(uint256 => Order) public leases;
+    //Shows which tokens a party has bought rights for mapping(address => uint[]) leasesOwned;
+    //Shows which parties have rights to a token mapping(uint256 => address[]) tokenLeases;
+    //Index telling where a specific tokenId is in the forLease array mapping(uint256 => uint256) forLeaseIndex;
+    //Index telling if a tokenId is listed mapping(uint256 => bool) forLeaseListed;

+There is also an additional blacklist to punish orderbook abusers

+    //A list of the blacklisted addresses
+    mapping(address => bool) blacklist;

 ### Functions and Variables